 My main topic of research is the development of methods to solve inverse problems in geophysics.
 For example, estimating density anomalies in the subsurface from measured disturbances in gravity or the direction of magnetization of a buried structure from the anomalies that it produces in the Earth's magnetic field.
-Most methods are applied to potential field methods (gravity and magnetics) but I'm also interested in seismology and geodesy.
+Most methods that I develop are related to gravity and magnetics but I'm also interested in seismology and geodesy.
 Central to all of my projects is the open-source software upon which I implement the new methods.

 I have an open by default policy for my research and teaching output.
 Pretty much everything I do is freely available online, usually on Github.

 These are funded research projects in which I participate as PI or co-PI:

 As a geophysicist, my ultimate goal is to infer the physical properties of the inner Earth and its processes from surface observations.
 This is an ill-posed inverse problem, to which a solution might not exist or be non-unique and unstable.
 I develop methods for solving different kinds of inverse problems using several sets of constraints to overcome the instability of the solution.

 A key component for solving an inverse problem is first solve the "forward problem".
 This is jargon for predicting data given a set of model parameters.
 One of the first research problems on which I worked was developing a method for forward modeling gravitational fields caused by a tesseroid (a spherical prism).
 I'm still doing work related to this theme.